USEPA/CMAQ/PREP/create_omi/README.md

                   sed 's/\*\*\*/  0/g' L3e_ozone_omi_YYYYMMDD.txt > tmp.txt
                   mv -f tmp.txt L3e_ozone_omi_YYYYMMDD.txt

-#### Running the Utility
+#### Running create_omi

-The script subdirectory includes a run-script for the utility, _scripts/cmaq_omi_env.q_.
+The script subdirectory includes a run-script, _scripts/cmaq_omi_run.csh_.
 A user should Copy and modify the script before running it.
-The script sets several environment variables that are runtime options for the utility.
+The script sets several environment variables that are runtime options.
 The below table lists and describes these options.
 Note that the Defaults values were used to create the OMI file the CMAQ repository under CCTM/src/phot/inline and that the output data is centered and symmetric about the equator.
-The utility assumes that all the data files have the same Lat/Lon resolution.
+The create_omi tool assumes that all the data files have the same
+Lat/Lon resolution.

 ##### Runtime Options